yysun/git-stats/readme.md

-  day                 - Show changes by day (YYYY-MM-DD) month               - Show changes by month (YYYY-MM) year                - Show changes by year (YYYY) repo [path] [p]     - Switch to a different repository, optional percentile p (default 95) percentile <p>      - Update current percentile threshold (1-100) ignore <exts>       - Ignore files with extensions (comma-separated, e.g., "json,md,txt")
+  day                 - Show changes by day (YYYY-MM-DD) month               - Show changes by month (YYYY-MM) year                - Show changes by year (YYYY) commit [from]       - Show changes by commit with hash and message.
+Optional 'from' parameter can be a commit hash, branch name, or tag to show commits only from that ref repo [path] [p]     - Switch to a different repository, optional percentile p (default 95) percentile <p>      - Update current percentile threshold (1-100) ignore <exts>       - Ignore files with extensions (comma-separated, e.g., "json,md,txt")